 Other verses dwell on the sentiment of sweet love that inspires the ritual.
 Overall, reflected in each and every manifestation of art revealed is divine love.
 A second thematic cycle for the poetic repertoire sung during the festival is opened up by the designs themselves, nourished by the artist’s own creative mind.

 Whatever aspect of the divine play is depicted at the center of the design, the visual representation offers the singer ample scope to deliver verses relating to the respective Leela.
 Rendered conjointly with the verses from the actual Sanjhi repertoire, these supplementary songs enhance the aesthetic appeal of the festive arrangements.
-Thereby adding a further literary dimension of the musical performance.
-At the same time singing amplifies the emotional vibrations emanating from the visual manifestations.
+Thereby adding a further literary dimension to the musical performance.
+At the same time, singing amplifies the emotional vibrations emanating from the visual manifestations.

 Offering the Bhog

 After the design is made, traditional Bhog is offered to it.
 Just like it is offered to the deities in the Vaishnav tradition.
-Generally, the design is created just opposite to the place where deities are housed.
+Generally, the design is created just opposite the place where deities are housed.
 This helps people connect with the divine.
 Both in the form of Murti and art.
 As the night approaches the darshan of these designs is closed.
 The next day morning, in the early hours after offering an Arti the intricate patterns, is poured with one color.
-After that, the divine colors are mixed, collected, and finally offered to river Yamuna.
+After that, the divine colors are mixed, collected, and finally offered to the river Yamuna.
 All this before the Sun is out.
 After some time the next day starts with the implementation of new designs.

 Sanjhi is a culmination of various art forms in the mood of Bhakti.
-Here art manifests in the form of a divine couple doing there transcendental Leela in its intricate patterns.
+Here art manifests in the form of a divine couple doing their transcendental Leela in its intricate patterns.
 Besides being an art form, it is a representation of the age-long tradition of Vrindavan.
 Here the folk traditions associated with Krishna take an important place inside the daily rituals of the old temples.
 The priests have been learning this from their forefathers following the same school of Guru-Shishya tradition.
 In order to sustain this jewel box of art for more generations to come.

 This is a guest post by Sushant Bharti.

 Sushant Bharti is a Conservation Architect.
 He graduated from the School of Planning & Architecture, New Delhi with a Bachelor’s degree in architecture from Vastukala Academy College of Architecture.
 Keenly interested in understanding the cultural aspect of India.
-In addition to architectural diversity, his main area of research is around the ‘Cultural Heritage of Braj’ and ‘Indian Temple Architecture’.
+In addition to architectural diversity, his main area of research is around the ‘Cultural Heritage of Braj’ and “Indian Temple Architecture”.
 Currently, he is working as a Research Assistant at the National Museum Institute, National Museum, Janpath, New Delhi.